priyasawant09/Tender_tool/README.md

 - Backend: Python, Flask

-- LLM: Gemini API
+- LLM: Google Gemini API
 - Frameworks: Langgraph

 - File Handling: PDF and DOCX parsing using fitz and docx

 ## System Workflow

-- Make a cvs_folder in the root directory.
+- Make a cvs_folder folder in the root directory.
 - Store the CVs which you want to analyze in the cvs_folder.

 - Enter job description in the UI.